 How to protect structural steel

 In any structural steel painting project, it is the preparation process that largely determines success.
-McCahill Painting never skimps on prep work, and you can see our meticulous preparation process in steps 1-3 below.
-It’s our no-fail formula for consistently creating finishes that are attractive, highly resilient and extremely durable.
-Paint is important, but preparation is key!
+McCahill Painting, a structural steel contractor never skimps on prep work, and you can see our meticulous preparation process in steps 1-3 below.
+It’s our no-fail formula for consistently creating finishes that are attractive, highly resilient, and extremely durable.

 1. Blasting, Grinding, Sanding and Scraping